yididiya-kassahun/mailSender-Bot/README.md

 ## Features

 - Compose and send emails via Telegram.
-- Send emails to one or multiple recipients.
 - Specify the subject and message content for your email.
-- Attach files to your emails.

 ## Setup